TheAlmightyMeese/DfEFinalProject/README.md

 -A relational database used to persist data <br />
 -A build of the application using an integrated build tool <br />
--A series of API calls to ensure CRUD functionality <br /> -Fully designed test suits fo thr application <br />
+-A series of API calls to ensure CRUD functionality <br /> -Fully designed test suits fo the application <br />